-Here you'll find five steps to help you host an awesome indoor or outdoor summer barbecue.
+Preparing for a summer barbecue party?
+Check out these five easy-to-follow steps to help you host an awesome indoor or outdoor barbecue.
 After the quick list, you'll find a more in-depth version of the step-by-step instructions.

-- Choose a Location & Time: Location options include your house, various outside spaces (like a campground or a park), or a backyard.
+- Choose a Location and Time: Location options include your house, various outside spaces (like a campground or a park), or a backyard.
 When choosing a time, weekends usually work best for everyone.
-Plan to have a four hour window of time so that people don't need to stress about timing.
+Plan to have a four-hour window of time so that people don't need to stress over timing.

 - Invite People: For a small party (like one family or three adults), consider sending texts.
 For a larger party, consider sending emails or e-vites.
 Smaller parties are usually more manageable.

-- Decide What Food & Drinks to Serve: Stick to hamburgers, hotdogs, chicken skewers and veggie skewers for your main course.
+- Decide What Food and Drinks to Serve: Stick to hamburgers, hotdogs, chicken skewers, and veggie skewers for your main course.
 Soda, wine, and beer should cover the drinks.
 As for appetizers, some chips and a veggie platter are usually good places to start.
-Plan on about two or three items of each thing (three drinks, three grilled things, etc) for each person.
+Plan on about two or three items of each thing (three drinks, three grilled things, etc.) for each person.
 Cookies or brownies are a really easy dessert option.

-- Preparing the Food: The meat and veggie skewers should, hopefully, be the only things that need to be cooked.
+- Prepare the Food: The meat and veggie skewers should, hopefully, be the only things that need to be cooked.

 - Adjusting for Your Guests: As always, adjust according to your guests.
 If you have a bunch of vegetarians coming, focus on veggies more.
 If you have a bunch of red-beef lovers coming, you might consider forgoing the chicken.
 Got a bunch of children coming?
 Substitute the beer for juice boxes.